Student marketing: United Kingdom

 Students in the UK are estimated to spend over £13 billion a year, making them a key market for consumer brands.

-With the growth and development of the internet, campaigns have vastly diversified and now include multiple elements from traditional on-campus activity to bluetooth, Adwalkers, email, sms, online and social media.
-Leading youth brands such as the BBC, Burger King, O2, Red Bull, Virgin, to name a few, are actively engaging with the UK student market through agencies and media channels who produce the official universities welcome parcels directly into the student bedrooms.

-A leading factor in the diversification of the market has been the rapid growth in the size of the student market in the UK over recent years, with 1.8 million students now in Higher Education Programmes.

-With a combined spending power of more than £10 billion and an average student spending over £5,000 each year the student market can be a highly lucrative one.
-Students are certainly the most profitable group of 18- to 24-year-olds.

 Some UK universities have moved to ban advertising they consider harmful to students, such as for payday loan companies.

 United States

 Certain agencies have focused on advertising to college students, such as Student Advantage, which operated a membership-card based program in the 1990s and moved into the internet, and which in 1998 bought rival Collegiate Advantage.
 Other online services such as Student Beans and StudentUniverse provide students with access to student discounts from various retailers and brands.
 US universities spent $1.6 B in advertising in 2016.
 This amount is for bachelors and Graduate programs.